 Hovenweep was the northernmost advance of the Anasazi, or Ancient Puebloans to use the politically correct term.

 Why these people, whose origins have been traced to Mexico in about 1,200 BC, migrated north onto the Colorado Plateau -- present day Arizona, Colorado and Utah -- is barely understood.
 But it is their sudden disappearance about 700 years ago, leaving Hovenweep (which means "deserted valley" in the Piute-Ute languages) and other contiguous "cities" abandoned and much as they looked when we passed the heat of the day in that ravine, that remains the most enduring mystery of the Southwestern U.S.

-* * * * *I was reminded of my trip to Hovenweep and other treks to other ruins in other years by a New York Times story.
+* * * * *I was reminded of my trips to Hovenweep and treks to other ruins over the years by a New York Times story.

 The Anasazi's distinctive salado polychrome pottery (gorgeous black and red markings on white) and sandstone architecture (subterranean kivas with central hearths and spirit holes, above ground silo-like structures, meeting halls and plazas) have been exhaustively studied.
 But the mystery of the Anasazi's disappearance seems no closer to being solved than when cowboys Richard Wetherill and Charles Mason became the first white men to spot the ruins of the magnificent Cliff Palace at Mesa Verde in 1888 when they became lost while looking for their cattle.

 There is speculation aplenty about what happened to the Anasazi.The old favorites are a killer drought or mini ice age, but these have pretty much fallen out of favor as the complexity of Anasazi society has become better It is obvious that these people almost certainly would have adapted to severe climate changes as they had in the past.

 More contemporary explanations involve warfare and most controversially, cannibalism.